Fdawgs/docsmith/README.md

 -   RTF to HTML
 -   RTF to TXT

 It was initially created to replace a previously purchased PDF-to-HTML conversion tool at [Yeovil District Hospital NHS Foundation Trust](https://yeovilhospital.co.uk/).
-The tool, that was no longer supported, would produce unreadable documents with issues such as text running off the page, paragraphs overlapping each other, and Windows-1252 to UTF-8 character encoding problems.
+The tool, which was no longer supported, would produce unreadable documents with issues such as text running off the page, paragraphs overlapping each other, and Windows-1252 to UTF-8 character encoding problems.
 GP surgeries were receiving these documents through [MESH](https://digital.nhs.uk/services/message-exchange-for-social-care-and-health-mesh) and were unable to read a number of them, leading to requests for the original document to be faxed over.

 ## Prerequisites